-It is through that centre that we met local young people that are actively doing their best to conserve the environment in their community.
+It is through that center that we met local young people that are actively doing their best to conserve the environment in their community.
 It was really exciting to meet them!

 They presented their project and talked about their goals and hopes for the future.
 I was really impressed by their motivation and the connection between them that formed a great group of caring and passionate teenagers.

-Even through a language barrier we were bonded with them through our aim to conserve our planet for future generations.
-To meet people half way around the world that also care about nature gives me hope, it is great to know we are all working towards a common goal!
+Even through a language barrier, we were bonded with them through our aim to conserve our planet for future generations.
+To meet people halfway around the world that also cared about nature gives me hope, it is great to know we are all working towards a common goal!